The Accidentals: 2019–2020: Audiotree Live, the Live album, and livestreaming

 Through 2019 and into 2020, the band continued touring at what Buist called a "grueling pace", starting 2020 with appearances in January at the Folk Alliance International conference in New Orleans, followed by another session at Paste magazine in New York City (their first session there was in 2017), before heading westward on a tour of venues across the United States.

 Then, in mid-March of 2020, the COVID-19 pandemic shut down all live music performances and much other normal social activity across North America.
-After playing a show in Norman, Oklahoma on March 12, the band canceled the rest of their tour (about 100 appearances, including a planned return to South by Southwest in Austin) and retreated to Michigan, where they also shelved their plan to release a new album later in 2020.
+After playing a show in Norman, Oklahoma on March 12, the band canceled the rest of their tour (about 100 appearances, including a planned return to SXSW in Austin) and retreated to Michigan, where they also shelved their plan to release a new album later in 2020.
 Like many other musicians, the band faced a sudden loss of most of their income, and they found the uncertainty and losses in the music community around them to be "devastating" and "overwhelming".

 During April and May of 2020, the band presented a free daily livestream at noon on Facebook and YouTube called "Daily Breather" that they described as a time to "light a candle for healing, be thankful, tell a song story, and play a song, maybe 15 minutes".
 One music commentator who discovered the "Daily Breather" series put it on his best-of-year list and said of it: "The stories, the calmness and the compassion gave my mind sanity in an insane time."

-During the year following the start of the COVID-19 pandemic shutdown, the band members presented some shows online (including charity festivals), did online workshops and session work, produced content for their Patreon supporters, and worked on finishing the rest of their next album and related music videos without a conventional producer, engineer, or recording studio.
+During the year following the start of the pandemic shutdown, the band members presented some shows online (including charity festivals), did online workshops and session work, produced content for their Patreon supporters, and worked on finishing the rest of their next album and related music videos without a conventional producer, engineer, or recording studio.
 Buist wrote a guide to livestreaming for musicians that was referenced by the Recording Academy.